Clarence, New York: Later history

 By the end of the 19th century, industry came to the town in the form of brick kilns, potash mining and gypsum mining.
 National Gypsum and Atlas Gypsum operated mines in the 20th century west of Clarence Center north of Roll Road near the intersection with Harris Hill Road.
 Quarries also became more commonly established at this time in history in Clarence.

 One historian credits Clarence as the site of the introduction of the carrousel to the United States.
 These carrousels were carried by two German immigrants, who entered Clarence in 1879.
+These immigrants settled in the Northern part of Clarence, usually known as Wolcottsburg and the Beeman Creek Areas.
 Artifacts from the Clarence carrousels are now preserved in the Circus Hall of Fame in Sarasota, Florida.
 Including wooden horses built by the original immigrants who brought the carrousel to Clarence.

 The town celebrated its bicentennial in 2008.
 The former Automobile Club of Buffalo clubhouse was added to the National Register of Historic Places in 2012.